Open Menu Close Menu Open Search Close Search

 ALD participants gathered at the Rosemary Johnson Symposium, 2017.

-Feedback on the ALD experience is very positive.
-Past participants report that they left the program with a greater understanding of their multi-faceted roles as academic leaders, increased self-awareness and confidence, and an improved capacity for problem solving.
-They also said they valued the important opportunity to establish an ongoing network of colleagues from across the University.
-After the program, participants receive monthly articles, and are invited to attend the annual Rosemary Johnson Academic Leadership Development symposium with an invited speaker or workshop facilitator.
+Over 200 faculty have participated since it began, and it has received extremely positive feedback from its participants.
+They report greater understanding of the multi-faceted roles as academic leaders, increased self-awareness and confidence, and an improved capacity for problem solving.
+They also value the important opportunity to establish an ongoing network of colleagues from across the University.

 Past Events: